gerard-morera/bowling-challenge/README.md

 Bowling Challenge
 =================
-This is a weekend exercice suggested by Makers Academy.
+This is a weekend exercise suggested by Makers Academy.

 It is an small program that calculates the score of a bowling game.